juke32/PyPrintFileTransfer/README.md

 # File Transfer Application

-A simple yet powerful application to transfer files between computers on your local network, with optional auto-print functionality.
+A simple yet powerful application to transfer files between windows computers on your local network, with optional auto-print functionality.

 ## Features